Perfection is an Underlying Factor

 A Learned Coping Mechanism

 In my opinion, anxiety can be a learned coping mechanism.
 I often would ask my patients, “who taught you to be anxious?” and the patients would be able to state a close relative who impacted their lives during their childhood.
 Anxiety is also genetically linked and research has proven this to be true.

-You are not alone!
-Recent studies from the University of British Columbia, revealed that anxiety and related disorders affect about 15% of pregnant women and 17% of women in early postpartum-more than three time the incidence of postpartum depression.
+Recent studies from the University of British Columbia revealed that anxiety and related disorders affect about 15% of pregnant women and 17% of women in early postpartum-more than three times the incidence of postpartum depression.
 Seek a mental health professional to receive the support you deserve.